 Our theater program consists of talented, versatile staff who design unique programs that will cater to the varied age groups and interests of the campers.
 These resourceful instructors incorporate fascinating dances, songs or skits into the daily schedule depending on the groups suggestions and interests.

 Younger campers will concentrate on shorter, less involved skits whereas the older children may experience more in-depth programming.
 In addition to their daily theater games each group's specialized routine is practiced throughout the week.
 On the final Friday of each concluding session, these routines are presented by all the camper groups on the TDM stage at the sessions closing ceremony.
-Parents, grandparents, and friends are invited to attend these creative performances concluding with the distribution of camper certificates, Jr. Leader, Jr. Wrangler recognitions and staff introductions.
+Parents, grandparents, and friends are invited to attend these creative performances concluding with the distribution of camper certificates, Jr. Leader, Jr. Wrangler recognitions and staff appreciation.
 A pleasant, constructive way for all to say goodbye to old and new camp friends.

 The Barnyard Buddies program is for children 4-6 years old as of January 1 or not yet in first grade.
 Buddies are involved in the same activities as the Day Camp; however these may be modified to meet the needs of younger campers.
 Each of our daily activities foster learning new skills, practicing co-ordination, exercise and fun without the stress of competition.
 Lead by a Barnyard Buddies Director versed in childhood development, these younger campers are afforded additional individual attention and assistance for them to successfully complete a full day of activities.
 The ultimate goal of this introduction to camp is the cultivation of a sense of accomplishment, increased independence and self-esteem.